tanawadeatharva/BharatVECTO/Documentation/User Manual/1-user-interface/H_GBX-Editor.md

 #### Gearshift Parameters

-Torque reserve
+Torque reserve \[%\]
 :   The minimal torque reserve which has to be provided after a gearshift.
 Only used for MT transmissions.

-Minimum time between gearshifts
+Minimum time between gearshifts \[s\]
 :   Defines the time interval between two consecutive gearshifts.
 Has to be greater than 0.
 This time interval is ignored if the engine speed gets too high or too low.

 #### Shift Strategy Parameters

-The user interface contains input fields for the following parameters:
+Downshift after upshift delay
-: - **Downshift after upshift delay**: to prevent frequent (oscilating) up-/down shifts this parameter blocks downshifts for a certain period after an upshift
+:	to prevent frequent (oscillating) up-/down shifts this parameter blocks downshifts for a certain period after an upshift

+Upshift after downshift delay
-- **Upshift after downshift delay**: to prevent frequent (oscilating) up-/down shifts this parameter blocks upshifts for a certain period after a downshift
+:	to prevent frequent (oscillating) up-/down shifts this parameter blocks upshifts for a certain period after a downshift

+Min acceleration after upshift
-- **Min acceleration after upshift**: after an upshift the vehicle must be able to accelerate with at least the given acceleration.
+: 	after an upshift the vehicle must be able to accelerate with at least the given acceleration.
 The achievable acceleration after an upshift is estimated on the current driving condition and powertrain state.

 #### Start Gear

 In order to calculate an appropriate gear for vehicle start (first gear after vehicle standstill) a fictional load case is calculated using a specified **reference vehicle speed** and **reference acceleration** together with the actual road gradient, transmission losses and auxiliary power demand.
 This way the start gear is independent from the target speed.
 VECTO uses the highest possible gear which provides the defined **torque reserve**.

+Torque reserve \[%\]
+:   The minimal torque reserve which has to be provided for the start gear.

 Reference vehicle speed at clutch-in
 :   The reference vehicle speed

-Reference acceleration at clutch-in
-:   The reference acceleration

 </div>